ASL-19/stylelint-config/README.markdown

 ## Compatibility

-This package is developed and used with Node.js 14 (the active LTS [release](https://nodejs.org/en/about/releases/) as of 2021-03-24).
-The code should be forward-compatible, but use with newer Node.js versions is untested and unsupported.
+This package is developed and used with Node.js 16.
+The code should be forward-compatible, but use with other Node.js versions is untested and unsupported.